Understanding Food Sensitivity

 IgG Food Sensitivity Tests measure food-specific IgG antibodies, which are part of the body’s adaptive immune system.
 When the immune system encounters a food protein, it may produce IgG antibodies that recognize that food in the future.

 In testing, your sample is exposed to purified food antigens.
 The lab quantifies how strongly IgG antibodies bind to each food protein.
-Foods that elicit higher antibody levels are reported as “reactive,” suggesting stronger immune recognition.
-These findings don’t confirm intolerance or disease but can highlight foods worth discussing in an elimination or rotation plan guided by a qualified clinician.
+Foods that elicit higher antibody levels may be reported as “reactive,” indicating stronger immune recognition.
+These findings do not confirm intolerance or disease, but they can highlight foods worth discussing in a structured elimination or rotation plan guided by a qualified clinician.

 Understanding IgG Antibodies

-Immunoglobulin G (IgG) is the most abundant antibody type in the bloodstream, playing a central role in immune memory and regulation.
-It helps the body recognize previously encountered antigens, including certain foods, viruses, or environmental exposures.
+Immunoglobulin G (IgG) is the most abundant antibody type in the bloodstream and plays a central role in immune memory and regulation.
+It helps the body recognize previously encountered antigens, including foods, viruses, or environmental exposures.

 When to Consider Food Sensitivity Testing

-Testing may be especially helpful when traditional allergy tests are negative but symptoms persist.
-Under clinical supervision, IgG testing can support structured elimination or rotation diets designed to evaluate potential trigger foods while maintaining nutritional balance.
+Testing may be especially considered when traditional allergy tests are negative but symptoms persist.
+Under clinical supervision, IgG testing can support structured elimination or rotation diets designed to explore potential food-related patterns while maintaining nutritional balance.
 Always consult your healthcare provider before making significant dietary changes.

 How to Interpret Food Sensitivity Test Results

 IgG test results typically categorize foods into low, moderate, or high reactivity based on antibody concentrations.
-A higher reactivity score means the immune system shows a stronger IgG response to that food, indicating potential sensitivity—but not intolerance or disease.
+A higher reactivity score means the immune system shows a stronger IgG response to that food, which some clinicians may consider a potential sensitivity signal—but it does not confirm intolerance or disease.

 Related Conditions

-Food sensitivities are not diseases themselves, but they may overlap with other conditions involving immune or digestive imbalance.
-Individuals exploring IgG testing often experience:
+Food sensitivities are not diseases themselves, but symptoms people associate with food sensitivities may overlap with other conditions involving digestive or immune-related concerns.
+Individuals exploring IgG testing often report:

-• Fatigue or headaches that vary with diet
+Fatigue or headaches that seem to vary with diet

-• Skin issues such as redness or eczema not linked to environmental factors
+Skin concerns such as redness or eczema not clearly linked to environmental factors

-These findings are not diagnostic but can help direct further discussion and testing with healthcare professionals.
+These findings are not diagnostic but can help direct further discussion and, when appropriate, additional testing with healthcare professionals.

 Frequently Asked Questions